 Prior to Google, Freya ran Stamp-House, an arts development consultancy, working with artists, arts organisations, brands and broadcasters to develop and producer a range of creative projects.
 Clients included, Sky Arts, Sky Academy, BFI, The Space (BBC / Arts Council), Hellicar & Lewis.
 Before then, Freya was an Arts Manager at Sky working on Sky's off air investment in the arts, where she set up the Sky Academy Arts Scholarships to support emerging artists aged 18 – 30.

 Alison Ritchie is a production manager working in all areas of theatre and opera.
-She was at the Royal Court Theatre for many years and went freelance in 1989.
-Her current clients include Hampstead Theatre, Shared Experience Theatre Company, Artichoke, British Youth Opera and Grange Park Opera.
+She was at the Royal Court Theatre for many years but has been freelance since 1989.
+Recent work has been for Hampstead Theatre, Grange Park Opera and Artichoke.

 Mhora Samuel is Director of Mhora Samuel Cultural Projects Consulting which delivers capital development and capacity building advice to arts, heritage and cultural organisations.